 Here's what you need to know about preparing to run 26.2 miles, from the foods to focus on to the best approach for race day nutrition.

 Marathon runners spend hours on their feet doing the same continuous activity.
 This can put major strain on the body and unfortunately, many runners don't focus enough on their diets.
 Maintaining a healthy marathon training diet can maximize your performance and help make training easier.

 The first step is making sure you are getting enough calories to support the increase in activity.
-A 2014 study by the National Institute of Physical Education at the University of Barcelona, which investigated the caloric intake of ultra-endurance triathletes, found that the participants were consuming an average of 7,365 kilocalories less than what they were burning during their event.
-This caused alarm, as increasing physical activity without fueling the body correctly can lead to muscle loss, increased risk for illness, stress and poor sleep.
+Increasing physical activity without fueling the body correctly can lead to muscle loss, increased risk for illness, stress and poor sleep.

-If you are involved in what would be considered moderate levels of intense training — for example, training two to three hours per day, five to six days a week — a 110-220-pound (50-100 kg) athlete could need to consume 2000–7000 calories per day in order to support that amount of activity, according to the International Society of Sports Nutrition (ISSN).
-To meet those elevated caloric needs, you will likely want to eat three meals and two snacks each day.
+If you're doing moderate levels of intense training — for example, training two to three hours per day, five to six days a week — a 110-220-pound (50-100 kg) athlete could need to consume 2000–7000 calories per day in order to support that amount of activity, according to the International Society of Sports Nutrition (ISSN).
+To meet those elevated caloric needs, you will likely want to eat three meals and multiple snacks each day.